titumozammel/human-energy-economics/README.md

 - coordination requirements;
 - systems;
 - priorities; and
-- cross-functional relationships
+- cross-functional relationships.

-also increases.

 What worked when an organization was smaller can become a source of friction at scale.

 A decision that once required one conversation may require several teams.

-A process that once moved between a few people may cross multiple functions.
+A process that once moved smoothly between a few people may cross multiple functions.

 A customer need that was once visible to everyone may become fragmented across teams, systems, processes, and priorities.